sinbad/lfs-folderstore/Readme.md

 You will need `lfs-folderstore[.exe]` to be on your system path somewhere.

-Either download the latest release, or build it from source using the standard `go build`.
+Either download and extract the [latest release](https://github.com/sinbad/lfs-folderstore/releases), or build it from source using the standard `go build`.

 ### Configure a fresh repo